arrenree/KDB-Problem-Sets/README.md

 eggs   | veg  |	302  | 1.1625
 tomato | veg  |	170  | 1.0125

-/ this is the SQL method (probably cleaner
 / update col that doesnt exist will append it to table
 ```